epiphyt/impressum/README.md

 = Can I really use this plugin free of charge? =

-Yes. _Impressum_ is an always will be available for free.
+Yes. _Impressum_ is and always will be available for free.
 However, if your site is legally operated by a legal entity who's not an individual person, you must install _Impressum Plus_, in order to use all fields necessary for your legal entity. _Impressum Plus_ will be available soon.

 = Who are you folks? =

-We are [Epiph.yt](https://epiph.yt/), your friendly neighborhood WordPress plugin shop from southern Germany.
+We are [Epiphyt](https://epiph.yt/), your friendly neighborhood WordPress plugin shop from southern Germany.

 == Screenshots ==